ChanthMiao/ghc-wiki-mirror/Rehabilitating-Orphans-with-Order-theory.md

 > - Expected chain length from dependency to a given "goal packages"
 > - How linearization relates to dependency bloat

+### `base`

+Perhaps the best illustration of these linearization woes is `base`.

+Base is a mix many different  things: pure highly portable abstrctions, basic concrete types, and highly GHC-specific implementations of things like numbers and IO.
+None of this really belongs together, and the fact that the unstable GHC-specific portions necessary necessitate a breaking changes and major version bumps each release is a huge source of churn and busywork.

+But untangling base is nigh impossible because the very high density of instances precludes this.
+Not only is are the imports linearized, but a satisfactory linear "meandering" through the modules is actually rather difficult to come by.
+So this unfortunate situation is not only bad for consumers of base, it is also bad for maintainers of base.

+Beyond avoiding version number churn, there are also issues making breaking changes in `base`.
+Stuff like the Applicative-Monad proposal took years, because each GHC only can work with a single version of base.
+Other controversies like `Text` vs `String` go unresolved.
+It is @Ericson214's view that there is no single right answer, because the needs of legacy code and new users are fundamentally irreconcilable.

+With orphans made safe to use, all these problems can be solved.

+- `base` can be broken up into many libraries, with the vast majority of packages only needing to depend on the stabler parts.
+- Even those unstable parts are free to make breaking changes faster, especially if we have the bandwidth to maintain multiple release families for a transition period.
+- Dubious decisions like `String`, `head`, and `tail`, etc. can be corned off.
+- Future versions of `base` can be a thin reexport of these new packages for sake of legacy code without updated `build-depends`

+This is perhaps most dramatic example, but the rest of the ecosystem should benefit from similar untanglings too.

 ## Background

 ### World semantics